 Nancey Murphy joined the Fuller faculty in 1989 and now serves as senior professor of Christian philosophy.
 She is highly sought as a speaker at national and international conferences on philosophy and the relationship between theology and science.
-Murphy serves on the board of the Center for Theology and the Natural Sciences, Berkeley, and is a member of the Planning Committee for conferences on science and theology sponsored by the Vatican Observatory.
+Murphy has been a member of the Center for Theology and the Natural Sciences, Berkeley, and was a member of the Planning Committee for conferences on science and theology sponsored by the Vatican Observatory.

 A prolific writer, Murphy has published numerous articles in journals of theology, philosophy, and science.
 Her first book, Theology in the Age of Scientific Reasoning, received awards from the Templeton Foundation and the American Academy of Religion.
 Most recently she coedited Human Identity at the Intersection of Science, Technology, and Religion (with C. Knight, 2010), Downward Causation and the Neurobiology of Free Will (with G. F. R. Ellis and T. O’Connor, 2009), and contributed to The New Yoder (2010), Science and Religion in Dialogue (2010), and Philosophy of Religion, Physics and Psychology: Essays in Honor of Adolf Grunbaum (2009).
 Other recent publications include Philosophy, Science, and Divine Action (coedited with L. Schultz and R. J. Russell, 2009), Scientific Perspectives on Divine Action: Twenty Years of Challenge and Progress (coedited with R. J. Russell and W. Stoeger, SJ, 2008), Did My Neurons Make Me Do It?
 Philosophical and Neurobiological Perspectives on Moral Responsibility and Free Will (coauthored with W. S. Brown, 2007), Physics and Cosmology: Scientific Perspectives on the Problem of Natural Evil (coedited with R. Russell and W. Stoeger, SJ, 2007), Evolution and Emergence: Systems, Organisms, Persons (coedited with W. Stoeger, SJ, 2007), and Bodies and Souls, or Spirited Bodies?
 (2006).